draconis79/travel_blog/README.md

-# Travel App
+# Tripn App

 <br>

-Travel blog app is where users can share itineraries from vacations and also see hotels and flights associated with those destinations.
+Tripn app is where users can share itineraries from vacations and also see hotels and flights associated with those destinations.

 <br>